shlomitubul/jsystem-runner/README.md

 # jsystem-runner

-a jsystem-runner (comiled) with reportportal-5 agent integration (demo-poc)
+a jsystem-runner (compiled) with reportportal-5 agent integration (demo-poc)